VishnuAravind12/vishnu/_posts/2023-11-03-CB_Corrections.md

 **Correct Answer:** B

 **Explanation:**
-You thought that both the second and third code segments could correctly implement the `Circle` constructor.
+I thought that both the second and third code segments could correctly implement the `Circle` constructor.
 However, the third segment attempts to access private variables of the `Point` class directly, which is not allowed.
 The correct answer is B, which uses the `Point` constructor that takes two arguments to correctly initialize the `center` with the given `a` and `b` values.

 ![]({{site.baseurl}}/images/probelm34part1.PNG "Correct Implementation of Circle Constructor")
 ![]({{site.baseurl}}/images/problem34part2.PNG "Correct Implementation of Circle Constructor")